-All condensate that forms in vent must be able to drain back to the heat exchanger or a boot tee with a drain.
+All condensate that forms in vent must be able to drain back to the heat exchager or a boot tee with a drain.

 The venting system must be free to expand and contract and must be supported in accordance with installation instructions included by the original component manufacturers, whenever applicable.
 Polypropylene pipe sections must not be fully inserted.
 Leave 1/4 to 5/8 in.
-(6 mm to 16 mm) per joint to allow for thermal expansion.w
+(6 mm to 16 mm) per joint to allow for thermal expansion.

-Failure to vent this appliance in accordance with these instructions could cause products of combustion to enter the building resulting in severe personal injury, death, or substantial property damage.
+Failure to vent this appliance in accordance with these instructions could cause products of combustion to enter the building resulting in severe property damage, personal injury or death.